gabboraron/Play_with_Docker_Classroom/README.md

 >
 > Finally, notice the last step, *step 8.* The `ENTRYPOINT` in the file indicates which process will execute once we run a container from an image.
 If there's no `ENTRYPOINT` or another process to be executed, Docker will interpret that as there's nothing for the container to do, and the container will exit.

+### How to manage Docker images
+> Docker images are large files that are initially stored on your PC, and we need tools to manage these files.
+>
+> The Docker CLI and Docker Desktop allow us to manage images by building, listing, removing, and running them.
+We manage Docker images by using the `docker` client.
+The client doesn't execute the commands directly, and sends all queries to the `dockerd daemon`.
+>
+> The most used command `docker build` to build Docker images.
+Let's assume we use the Dockerfile definition from earlier to build an image.
+Here's an example that shows the build command: `docker build -t temp-ubuntu .`.
+The output should end like this, if everythin works well: `Successfully tagged temp-ubuntu:latest`.
+When each step executes, a new layer gets added to the image we're building, based on the Dockerfile, showed earlier.
+Also, notice that we execute a number of commands to install software and manage configuration.
+Once the command runs, the intermediate container is removed.
+The underlying cached image is kept on the build host and not automatically deleted.
+This optimization ensures that later builds reuse these images to speed up build times.

+### What is an image tag?
+> An image tag is a text string that's used to version an image.
+>
+> When building an image, we name and optionally tag the image using the `-t` command flag.
+In our example, we named the image using `-t temp-ubuntu`, while the resulting image name was tagged `temp-ubuntu: latest`.
+An image is labeled with the `latest` tag if you don't specify a tag.
+>
+> A single image can have multiple tags assigned to it.
+By convention, the most recent version of an image is assigned the latest tag and a tag that describes the image version number.
+When you release a new version of an image, you can reassign the latest tag to reference the new image.
+>
+> For Windows, Microsoft doesn't provide base container images with the latest tag.
+For Windows base container images, you have to specify a tag that you want to use.
+For example, the Windows base container image for Server Core is `mcr.microsoft.com/windows/servercore`.
+Among its tags are `ltsc2016`, `ltsc2019`, and `ltsc2022`.

+### How to list images
+> The Docker software automatically configures a local image registry on your machine.
+You can view the images in this registry with the `docker images` command.
+>
+> The output here can be something like this:
+> ````Text
+> REPOSITORY          TAG                     IMAGE ID            CREATED                     SIZE
+> tmp-ubuntu          latest             f89469694960        14 minutes ago         1.69GB
+> tmp-ubuntu          version-1.0        f89469694960        14 minutes ago         1.69GB
+> ubuntu              18.04                   a2a15febcdf3        5 weeks ago            64.2MB
+> ````
+>
+>

 # Play with Docker Classroom
 ## For Developers
 ### Stage 1: The Basics